jonschlinkert/gray-matter/README.md

 ## Options

-> All methods accept an options object passed as the last argument
+> All methods exposed on the API accept an options object passed as the last argument

 ## options.eval
 Type: `Boolean`

 Default: `false`

 Evaluate coffee-script, CSON or JavaScript in front-matter.
 If you aren't aware of the dangers, google is your friend.

+However, if you are aware and you only use front-matter on, say, blog posts for a static site... this feature can be pretty useful.

 ## options.lang